Namdataa/End_to_end-DataScience/README.md

 **- Feature Engineering and Transformation:**
 + Here I use 2 models, ARIMA and LSTM, extracting values ​​and using models in the code in the `Metric.py` file
-+ Training the LSTM model to predict the weather in the file
++ Training the LSTM model to predict the weather in the file `Modeltrain_LSTM.ipynb`
 #### 1.1 Usage
 Here are the steps to setup and run the pipeline:
 1. Need a code running environment like VS Code or Jupyter Notebook, ... and download the above files to the same place as the code running environment folder.